mandrewlewis/taxonomy-automation/README.md

 # taxonomy-automation

-This is a test project trying to use the Selenium toolkit to automate data input in wordpress.
+This project utilizes the Selenium tool to automate testing and data entry into wordpress webpages.
+The script iterates through a master csv file to get each webpage url, check specific settings in Wordpress, and input a predefined yet unqiue set of tags to append to the webpage.

 ### Dependancies
 - Python3